-Following the directions in The Homemade Pantry, I started by combining the cream and salt in my stand mixer, fitted with the whisk attachment.
-Here are more great KitchenAid attachments.
+I followed the directions in The Homemade Pantry.
+I started by combining the cream and salt in my stand mixer, fitted with the whisk KitchenAid attachment.

-Chernila recommends covering the bowl with a dish towel to prevent splattering (which, turned out to be fantastic advice!).
+The author recommends covering the bowl with a dish towel to prevent splattering (which turned out to be fantastic advice).
 Then, I turned on the mixer, starting on speed 1 and gradually increasing it up to 8.

-She recommends peeking under the towel every 20 seconds or so to see how things are progressing, which is how I know that cream definitely splashed around.
-After about 3 minutes, the cream started to stiffen and had the look of whipped cream topping.
+I peeked under the towel every 20 seconds or so to see how things looked.
+After about 3 minutes, the cream started to stiffen and had the look of whipped cream.
 I let the machine continue to run and, two minutes later, I heard a loud “sploosh.”
 The cream had broken, separating into solid fat and liquid buttermilk.
-I was well on my way to homemade butter!
+I was on my way to homemade butter!

 Then, I simply patted it dry with a paper towel and placed it in my butter crock.
 Or, you can roll it into a stick and wrap it in plastic wrap or parchment paper.
 If you did a good job at squeezing out the excess buttermilk, your homemade butter is good for five days at room temperature on the counter, a week in the refrigerator or three months in the freezer.

 Would I spend this amount of time and effort to make butter for baking cookies and cakes?
-Probably not; it’s neither economical nor an effective use of time, and I’m not sure if I could taste the difference in a baked good anyway.
+Probably not; it’s neither economical nor an effective use of time.
+I’m not sure if I could taste the difference in a baked good anyway.